Rational partition models under iterative proportional scaling: Introduction

 In this work we are interested in the question, ``When does the IPS algorithm exactly produce the MLE after one cycle?''
 We first note that the matrix representation of a partition model heavily influences the outcome of the IPS algorithm (see Example \ref{ex:DiffRepDiffIPS}).
 In \cite{SH74} the author defines the Running Intersection Property (RIP) for hierarchical models, which gives sufficient conditions on the matrix representation of a hierarchical model so that the IPS algorithm always produces the MLE exactly in one cycle.
-The author shows that for decomposable hierarchical models there always exists such a representation.
+The author shows that for decomposable hierarchical models, there always exists such a representation.
 Drawing inspiration from the RIP, we define the Generalized Running Intersection Property (GRIP) on the matrix representations of general partition models and show that it gives sufficient conditions for the IPS algorithm to always produce the MLE exactly in one cycle.
-In the case of hierarchical models we show that the RIP is a special case of the GRIP (see Prop. \ref{prop:rip2grip} and Rem. \ref{rem:rip2grip}).
+In the case of hierarchical models we show that the RIP is a special case of the GRIP (see Prop. \ref{prop:rip2grip}).
 We also connect previous work on the rationality of hierarchical models with the GRIP.

 We additionally investigate another family of partition models: balanced and stratified staged trees.
-Staged tree models, also known as chain event graphs, are probability tree models that also encode conditional independence relationships among events.
+Staged tree models, also known as chain event graphs, are probability tree models that encode conditional independence relationships among events.
 They have been the subject of much study from an algebraic perspective in recent years \cite{AD19, DMS19, GMN21, SA08}.
 In this work we connect the GRIP to balanced and stratified staged trees.
 One can associate a tree to any matrix representation of a partition model, as described in Section \ref{ssec:StagedTrees}.
 We show that if a matrix representation satisfies the GRIP, then the associated tree must be a balanced and stratified staged tree.
 Moreover we show that the unique matrix with no repeated columns associated to a balanced and stratified staged tree satisfies the GRIP.
 In \cite{DS21}, the authors show that decomposable hierarchical models are also balanced staged tree models and claim that balanced staged trees are a natural generalization of such models.
 Our work also implies this result and supports this claim.

 We make use of the toric geometry of a partition model in order to determine whether IPS achieves one-cycle convergence on a given parametrization of the model.
 In particular, we show that when a parametrization of the model satisfies the GRIP, the model can be written as a \emph{toric fiber product} of smaller rational partition models \cite{tfp07}.
 This in turn allows us to write the MLE of the larger partition model as a normalized product of the MLEs of the smaller models \cite{AKK20}, which facilitates our proof of one-cycle convergence.